Spreading insecurity in Mali increases security risks in west Sahel

 INDICATORS2 March: Four Islamist non-state armed groups announce a merger 27 March: The president launches a conference of national accord 18 June: Islamist militants attack luxury resort, just east of the capital

 The eventsIn the middle of the afternoon on 18 June, a small group of unidentified armed men stormed Le Campement de Kangaba, a luxury resort about 35km east of the capital Bamako.
 They took at least 36 people hostage.
 The resort is popular with expatriate workers, and among the hostages were nationals of Egypt, France, Kenya, Netherlands and Spain.
 At least seven people, including two civilians, were killed by gunfire during the early stages of the attack.
-Malian special forces of the recently created anti-terrorism unit, Forsat, and troops of France's counter-terrorism Opération Barkhane deployed to the site within minutes of the first reports of the incident, quickly surrounding the area.
+Malian special forces of the recently created anti-terrorism unit, Forsat, and troops of France's counter-terrorism Operation Barkhane deployed to the site within minutes of the first reports of the incident, quickly surrounding the area.
 What followed was a stand-off of several hours, with Malian Forsat officers sweeping the resort, which is built on several hills across an area of several hectares, for suspected militants.
 Witnesses reported that repeated gunfire and explosions were heard during the operation, which resulted in the killing of four assailants and the arrest of another five; three gunmen managed to escape with one of them seriously wounded.
 A newly formed Islamist non-state armed group that is affiliated with al-Qaeda claimed responsibility for the attack one day later.

 JNIM is intent on expanding its traditional scope of operationsDespite the low casualty numbers, the assault was a continuation of the high-impact attacks in the past two years in west Africa and which have been claimed by non-state armed groups that have been active in west Sahel, such as al-Mourabitoun, al-Qaeda in the Islamic Maghreb (AQIM), and Ansar Dine.
-Between November 2015 and March 2016, AQIM and al-Mourabitoun militants carried out three marauding firearms terrorist attacks (MFTAs) against entertainment areas in the capitals of Mali and Burkina Faso, and a tourist resort in Côte d'Ivoire, killing at least 69 people, many of whom were expatriate workers.
+Between November 2015 and March 2016, AQIM and al-Mourabitoun militants carried out three marauding firearms terrorist attacks (MFTAs) against entertainment areas in the capitals of Mali and Burkina Faso, and a tourist resort in C'te d'Ivoire, killing at least 69 people, many of whom were expatriate workers.
 All three groups, together with the Ansar Dine-affiliate katiba Macina, announced on 2 March that they were merging into one umbrella organisation under the name of Jama'a Nusrat ul-Islam wa al-Muslimeen (Group to Support Islam and Muslims, JNIM).
 Their leader would be Iyad Ag Ghaly, the leader of Ansar Dine.
 In its inaugural statement, JNIM continued to explicitly threaten Western countries and their nationals, specifically those contributing troops to the United Nations Multidimensional Integrated Stabilization Mission in Mali (Minusma).